helidon-io/helidon/examples/openapi-tools/quickstart-se/README.md

 ## Build, prepare and run the Helidon SE client

-The second part of this example is generating Rest Client that will communicate with the server that we have just created.
+The second part of this example is generating Helidon Webclient that will communicate with the server that we have just created.

-To generate Helidon SE client at first we create `se-client` folder and then inside it we run the following command where `path-to-generator` is the directory where you downloaded the generator CLI JAR file and `path-to-openapi-doc` is the folder where `quickstart.yaml` is located:
+To generate Helidon SE Webclient at first we create `se-client` folder and then inside it we run the following command where `path-to-generator` is the directory where you downloaded the generator CLI JAR file and `path-to-openapi-doc` is the folder where `quickstart.yaml` is located:
 ```bash
 java -jar path-to-generator/openapi-generator-cli.jar \
           generate \